-Debugging Game Systems (Practical Debugging)Speaker: Benjamin Kenwright – Leicester, United Kingdom
+Debugging Game Systems (Practical Debugging)Speaker: Benjamin Kenwright – Edinburgh, United Kingdom

 Topic(s): Applied Computing